 You won't expect it, but Poppy is actually a hard matchup for Shen.
 You can't engage on her with Shadow Dash because of Steadfast Presence, which automatically makes her win the trade.
 Also try to stay away from the walls as she will stun you with Heroic Charge.
 Farm and roam with Stand United you think then.
 Oh wait, she just cancelled your channel with Keeper's Verdict, even though you were under your tower.
 Lategame, you and your team can render her useless by positioning yourself away from walls.
 If she can't pin someone against the wall with her Heroic Charge, she has no reliable CC and will get kited to death easily.

-Sunfire Cape and armor in general are the best decision against Poppy.
+Sunfire Aegis and armor in general are the best decision against Poppy.

 I faced a Quinn the first time I ever played Shen.
 She will poke you a lot early and your best bet is to negate as much as possible through Ki Barrier and Spirit's Refuge.
 But as the game progresses and you scale, you will be able to outtrade her.
 If she misses her Blinding Assault you can try to go in with Shadow Dash.
 This will hurt her a lot.
 You can also follow up on her roams with Stand United.
 Her relative short range for an ADC also makes it so she isn't as safe in teamfights compared to other ADC's, so you should be able to jump on her and kill her quite easily.